pkkid/x11pygrid/README.md

 #### Credit & License ####
-PyGrid was original a fork of [QuickTile by ssokolow](https://github.com/ssokolow/quicktile), but rewritten to allow a much easier configuration as well as updated code to run on Python3 & GTK3.
+PyGrid was originally a fork of [QuickTile by ssokolow](https://github.com/ssokolow/quicktile), but rewritten to allow a much easier configuration as well as updated code to run on Python3 & GTK3.
 Code released under GPLv2 License.